michaelhany510/task-3/index.md

     }

 ### const with member functions
-#### declaring a method as const means that the method is in the read only mode which means you cannot modify any of the attributes of the members.
+#### declaring a method as const means that the method is in the read only mode which means you cannot modify any of the attributes of the objects.
 #### ex:
     class entity
     {